Project Graduation keeps Tawas HS Seniors safe

 One group were self-titled the “Nerds.”

-Questioned on their nerd cred, they listed their extensive knowledge of anime, video games and episodes of My Little Pony.
+Questioned on their nerd credentials, they listed their extensive knowledge of anime, video games and episodes of My Little Pony.

 Emilee Bessey trumped the nerds in anime knowledge with her knowledge of Sailor Moon, Futari wa Pretty Cure and Jitaku Shouhen Hanako Kun.